JustWhit3/snake-game/README.md

 In this repository a C++20 implementation of the popular snake game, using the [SFML](https://www.sfml-dev.org/) graphics library is provided.

+During the gameplay some game files will be created in your home directory under the **snake-game_files** folder.
+These are files which will save game scores and options.

 > :warning: if you are connecting more than one screens in your pc there may be small graphics glitches due to SFML doesn't supporting multiple screens yet.

 ## Architectures support